dbochicchio/vera-VirtualDevices/README.md

-# Virtual HTTP Devices plug-in for Vera
+# Virtual HTTP Devices plug-in for Vera and openLuup
 This plug-in intented to provide support for Heaters, Window Covers/Roller Shutters/Blinds, RGB(CCT), Dimmers and Binary Lights, Scene Controllers, and Sensors (Door, Leak, Motion, Smoke, CO, Glass Break, Freeze or Binary) that performs their actions using HTTP calls.

-This plug-in is suitable to be used with Tasmota, Shelly or similar devices.
-It could be used to simulate the entire set of options, still using a native interface and native services, with 100% compatibility to external plug-ins or code.
+This plug-in is suitable to be used with Tasmota, Shelly or similar devices, or with a companion hub (Home Assistant, domoticz, Zway Server, etc).

-Since the code implements basic capabilities, you can use it also to add remote water valves (ie: connected to Tasmota or ESP*).
-Just be sure to change sub_category num to 7.
-[More info here.](http://wiki.micasaverde.com/index.php/Luup_Device_Categories)
+This could be used to simulate the entire set of options, still using a native interface and native services, with 100% compatibility to external plug-ins or code.

 Partially based with permission on [Yeelight-Vera](https://github.com/toggledbits/Yeelight-Vera) by Patrick Rigney (aka toggledbits).